 Discipline for Violating School Policy

 They may investigate your license, especially if it’s emotional or discussing physical or sexual abuse.
-They will report you to the police or local law enforcement agency and child protective services.
+They will report you to the police, local law enforcement agencies, and child protective services.
 So, it’s serious.
-But this is all talking about communications directly with the students.
+But this is all talking about communication directly with the students.

 Posting Inappropriate Content

 If you’re posting something online, maybe you appear impaired by drugs or alcohol.
-If it appears that you’re at work, that’s also immoral, unprofessional conduct.
-And again, they will report you to the board of education and open an investigation.
+If it seems that you’re at work, that’s immoral, unprofessional conduct.
+And again, they will report you to the Board of Education and open an investigation.

 Getting Reported to Arizona Board

-They have guidelines for the discipline they may hand out, anywhere from a letter of censure, suspension, or suspension with conditions.
-Then there’s also revocation, which means they will revoke your license.
+They have guidelines for the discipline they may hand out, anywhere from a letter of censure to suspension or suspension with conditions.
+There’s also revocation, which means they will revoke your license.
 So, it is serious.
-Currently, there is some talk of guidelines for social media at the board of education at the state level.
+Currently, there is some talk of guidelines for social media at the Board of Education at the state level.
 But there are no current regulations.